CodyNicholson/Frontend_Web_Development_Notes/Database_Systems/views.md

 ***

-###Updating Views Directly
+### Updating Views Directly

 To update a dynamic view directly, every update must be traceable to a unique update operation in the base table

-An updatable view must:
+An update-able view must:

 - be defined from just one base table